Chenwangxing/Chenwangxing/README.md

 ## 👋 Hi, I'm Wangxing Chen !
 Glad to meet you 😁

-- 🔭 I’m currently a final-year doctoral student at Shenyang University of Technology
+- 🔭 I’m currently a final-year PhD student at Shenyang University of Technology

 - 🌱 I’m interested in Treajectory Prediction and Deep Learning